 Bernadine Sullivan Chair for Excellence in Teaching High School English or Social Studies

-The endowment was created by the family of English teacher Bernadine Sullivan at Chapel Hill High School, and is being expanded in 2013-14 school year from an English teaching award to include Social Studies.
-The award is presented in a two-year cycle.
+The endowment was created by the family of English teacher Bernadine Sullivan at Chapel Hill High School, and was expanded in the 2013-14 school year from an English teaching award to include Social Studies.
+The award is presented on a two-year cycle.

 Mary U. Andrews Chair for Excellence in Teaching Literacy

-The newest of our teaching chairs honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
+This teaching chairs honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
 This chair was created to honor Mary U. Andrews, a long-time literacy teacher in the CHCCS District who helped initiate a number of literacy programs in the schools and the community.
-The chair will be presented in a three-year cycle.
+The chair will be presented on a three-year cycle.

 Kim Hoke Chair for Excellence in Teaching Exceptional Children

-A new honor in 2016, the Kim Hoke Chair will award outstanding classroom teachers who are certified to teach Exceptional Children and do so in a classroom setting.
+A new honor in 2016, the Kim Hoke Chair awards outstanding classroom teachers who are certified to teach Exceptional Children and do so in a classroom setting.
 Named in honor of retired Executive Director of the Public School Foundation, Kim Hoke, the chair recognizes the efforts of classroom teachers who dedicate their career to teaching children with disabilities and special needs.
-The chair will be presented in a three-year cycle.
+The chair will be presented on a three-year cycle.